Where to Find the Best Waterfalls in NSW

 Where: 70km north of Sydney or 9km west of Gosford – near the Australian Reptile Park

-Difficulty: A little steep and often slippery, but not a hard walk.
+Difficulty: A little steep and often slippery, but not a strenuous walk.

 Wentworth Falls – Blue Mountains National Park

-The most popular of the Blue Mountains waterfalls, Wentworth Falls, has been delighting visitors since the early 1900s.
-Featuring a triple-tiered drop after the Three Sisters, this is one of the most visited Blue Mountains National Park sites.
+The most popular of the Blue Mountains waterfalls, Wentworth Falls, has delighted visitors since the early 1900s.
+Featuring a triple-tiered drop after the Three Sisters, one of the most visited Blue Mountains National Park sites.

 Where: 100km west of Sydney